Butare/butare.github.io/kubernetes_ytube.md

       1. Pod requests the volume through the PV claim,
       2. Claim tries to find volume in a cluster that meets the criteria (e.g; size),
       3. Volume has the actual storage backend on the disk

+		When a volume is found:
+		- It will be mounted into the Pod (i.e; Pod.volumes.persistentVolumeClaim.claimName), then
+		- Volume is mounted into the Container (i.e; Pod.VolumeMounts),
+		 so that application container can read/write directly to the Storage
       ```
       Note:
       > The Claim (PVC) & the Pod that uses it, must be in the same Namespace